 Newsletter Subscribe

-Melbourne Arts & Culture News: 11 Must-See & Do Experiences
+Melbourne Arts & Culture News: 20 Must-See & Do Experiences

 Craving a dose of creativity in the city?
 Discover the latest art and cultural news and happenings here.

-Step into the heart of Melbourne’s dynamic art and culture scene this summer, where creativity and expression are front and centre.
+Step into the heart of Melbourne’s dynamic art and culture scene this autumn, where creativity and expression are front and centre.
 From vibrant theatre premieres to immersive exhibitions and thought-provoking installations, the city is alive with experiences that push boundaries and inspire.

 Whether you’re seeking a whimsical journey through the world of Yayoi Kusama at NGV, or diving into experimental performances at the Malthouse Theatre, there’s something for every culture enthusiast.